gustavoig/rerun-docs/docs/usage/containerized_example.rst

 .. note::
    This example would be almost identical when using **Apptainer/Singularity** instead of Docker.
    The only change is that, in the Job Configuration window, you must provide the path to the ``.sif`` image for the job.

    Note that Apptainer does **not** run natively on Windows.
    If you have **WSL** installed and Apptainer available inside it, ReRun will automatically:

    - detect that the backend is Apptainer,
    - run the container inside WSL, and
    - map your replication directory into the WSL environment.

    No additional configuration is required from the user.

+   Keep in mind that the execution command differs between Docker and Apptainer.
+   Docker requires explicit directory mounts (e.g., ``-v host_path:container_path``), while
+   Apptainer automatically **binds** several host directories (such as your home folder)
+   into the container.
+   Because of these auto-binds, Apptainer jobs often require fewer arguments in the command line, and the file paths inside the container will typically match the host paths more closely.